June 4, 2026

 • Tracks SLAs and automatically escalates when time thresholds are at risk

-Why it matters: Support teams working in shared Slack or Slack Connect channels often struggle with message overload and a lack of structure.
-Virtual assistants transform reactive firefighting into proactive, traceable workflows, resulting in improved response times, higher CSAT scores, and reduced agent burnout.
+Why it matters: Support teams working in shared Slack or Slack Connect channels often deal with message overload and a lack of structure.
+Virtual assistants turn reactive firefighting into proactive, traceable workflows — leading to better response times, higher CSAT, and less agent burnout.

 Who uses it: Tech organizations with distributed teams or remote-first cultures